jakeland/chatApplicationLaravel/README.md

 2. Setting Up laravel was pretty striaghtforward, Added Pusher because I would need real time updates for a chat API
 - made a note to look into the lighter version of this library, which may be better for a mobile app

+3. set up routes using API responses

+4. over-complicated the project:
+- added pusher, thought the project was far more complicated than it was.
+- after recieving advice to keep it simple, things went smoother.

-3. Identified routes and potential changes for the project:
+5. Potential changes for the project
+- Unfinished:
+- error response was not being correctly set.
+Chose to move on and see if I could hit this before submission.
+Estimated time to fix, 1 hour to figure out user registration error, substantially less time after that.

 - General Changes:
-- routes that included response bodies did not include response codes, so I would be adding these.
+- routes that included response bodies do not include response codes, so I would be adding these.
-- would need to use 403 error code for requests that users don't have access too, such as messages between other users, or pages for non-logged in users.
 - Theory: wanted to look into setting up routes to include an index page style set up.
 (Similar to how ruby on rails sets up there index pages.
 - for example, when a user visits messages/ they would recieve a response of all the current chats that user is having.
 They would then be able to use that information to send a request for a specific chat.

+- Adding functionality:
+- sending users messages to a "chat" model, and adding users to that chat model would allow the support of group messaging.
+- this would also allow us to have relationships that would let users invite users to chat (keeps users from getting messages they don't want)
+- allow users to block each other
+- and can be built out and customized a little more easily.
+- Included a few concepts in the migrations that were left over from the over complication.

 4. Identified middleware for throttling
 - I had asked about this prior to starting the project, and I was really impressed by how early the laravel documentation included middleware, and included an example of throttling requests.
-- as this seemed easy to configure, this would be the last thing I would set up.
+- as this seemed easy to configure, this would be one of the last things I would set up

+5.